Millennials are flocking to three Virginia cities and western states like Washington — but leaving New York City.

 WalletHub recently ranked its own Best & Worst States for Millennials report by rating each state and D.C. using categories including Affordability, Education & Health, Quality of Life, Economic Health and Civic Engagement, which factored in metrics such as the share of millennials in each state, the millennial unemployment rate and the millennial voter-turnout rate.

-Although D.C. is among the least affordable places to live, coming in at 43rd place out of 51 on WalletHub’s list, the high cost of living is balanced out by being number one for Education & Health, Quality of LIfe and Civic Engagement.
-So while the average price of a home increased 36% between 2010 and 2015, according to Trulia, and the average one-bedroom apartment rents for almost $2,000 a month, housing costs are offset by free museums and monuments to enjoy.
+These metrics were more favorable to the midwest and the east coast, naming Washington, D.C. as the millennial capital due to the high cost of living being balanced out by its top ranking for Education & Health, Quality of Life and Civic Engagement.
 It’s also the best city for women in tech, according to a recent report from personal finance site SmartAsset, which noted that women make up 38.5% of the tech workforce in D.C., and take home just over $56,000 on average after housing costs.

 On the other end of the spectrum, New Mexico is the worst place for millennials, according to the report, due to low marks in Economic Health (49th place), Quality of Life (48th place) and Education & Health (43rd place) in particular.
 It suffers from having the second highest unemployment rate after Alaska.

 West Virginia was the next least attractive place for young adults, coming in dead last for Quality of Life and Economic Health (both 51st place).
 Mississippi also made the five worst, even though it’s the fourth most affordable place to live, because it also scored extremely low Quality of Life (49) and Economic Health (50) rankings.
 Nevada and Alabama rounded out the worst list.